Kequc/kequapp.github.io/content/6-additional-information/2-get-body.md

 });
 ```

-We know it is safe to use `result.ownedPets.length` in this example because it is listed as an `arrays` field and therefore certain to be an array. `result.name` is also safe to use because it is listed as a `required` field and therefore certain to exist.
+You know it is safe to use `result.ownedPets.length` in this example because it is listed as an `arrays` field and therefore certain to be an array. `result.name` is also safe to use because it is listed as a `required` field and therefore certain to exist.